hrithikM86/hrithikM86.github.io/README.md

 <ol>
     <li>
         <b>Journal Publication:</b>
         Co-author.
-“Lunar Geochemistry from X-ray Line Flux Ratios Using CLASS on Chandrayaan-2.”
+"Lunar Geochemistry from X-ray Line Flux Ratios Using CLASS on Chandrayaan-2."
         Submitted to <i>The Planetary Science Journal</i>.
 Received coverage in major Indian newspapers and articles, highlighting its significance in lunar and planetary sciences.
         <div class="link-container">
             <a href="https://arxiv.org/abs/2508.15563" target="_blank" rel="noopener noreferrer">Paper</a>